 Managing Blood Sugar to Reduce Erectile Dysfunction Symptoms

 If you suffer from both Type 2 Diabetes and erectile dysfunction, you may be able to reduce the negative symptoms you experience by working with your doctor to manage your blood sugar.
 He or she may also refer you to a nutritionist, so you can learn effective eating habits for your condition.
-Through a combination of diet, exercise and medication, you can keep your blood sugar levels in a normal range.
+Through a combination of diet, exercise and medication, you can keep your blood sugar levels within a normal range.
 This will help to limit future damage to nerves and blood vessels, so your erectile dysfunction symptoms do not worsen over time.
 Your doctor will evaluate your diet and lifestyle, and will likely have you monitor your blood sugar levels carefully over a duration of several weeks.
 He’ll then meet with you to develop a treatment plan.
 This may include additional exercise, medication or meeting with a nutritionist so that you can improve your eating habits.
 Diabetes is a chronic condition that lasts a lifetime, but with proper care, you can minimize the symptoms you experience on a day-to-day basis as well as the long-term health effects of the disease.

 Medications for Diabetes and Erectile Dysfunction

 Patients who suffer from diabetes may find that they are unable to completely control their blood sugar through diet and exercise.
 If this is your experience, you may be able to take a medication like Metformin or Januvia that helps you regulate your blood sugar.
-You may also find a low dose of insulin helps regulate your blood sugar and keep it in a normal range.
+You may also find a low dose of insulin helps regulate your blood sugar and keep it within a normal range.
 If you and your doctor work together to manage your blood sugar, and you find that you are still experiencing erectile dysfunction, then you may also want to consider a medication like Viagra.
 Speak with your doctor about the options available to you to manage both your diabetes and erectile dysfunction.
 If you suffer from type 2 diabetes and erectile dysfunction, you must take the proper steps to get your blood sugar levels under control.
 Otherwise, high levels of sugar in the blood may continue to damage nerves and blood vessels, making your erectile dysfunction only worsen with time.
 A doctor can advise you on the best ways to manage your blood sugar levels — so you can begin to experience relief from the symptoms of both diabetes and erectile dysfunction.